bubbafat/bubbafat.github.io/_posts/2013-07-03-optimizing-site-behavior-based-on-observed-performance.md

 Why don't content-heavy websites do this?

 It wouldn't need to be difficult.
-When the first call comes in note the time and render a little javascript that runs on $(document).ready that does a simple get back to the server, for this the use of server monitoring is important and you can get these services from sites as [https://blog.servermania.com/10gbps-dedicated-servers-for-business/](https://blog.servermania.com/10gbps-dedicated-servers-for-business/).
+When the first call comes in note the time and render a little javascript that runs on $(document).ready that does a simple get back to the server.
 The time between the two is roughly what it took to get the page.
 Yeah, I get that caching will help on subsequent requests and that the person might move from 2G to 4G to wifi ... but continued sampling would make it possible to up/downgrade (just like Netflix).

 I made a little app to do the first request tracking here: [http://192.241.199.15:3000/](http://192.241.199.15:3000/).